-Begin by excavating only that amount of soil and backfill material necessary to remove the tank system from the ground while observing for evidence of obvious contamination.
-Once the tank system is removed from the ground, removal of any soil more than three feet beyond the tank system, in any direction, will be considered remedial activity and will not require the use of a certified installer.
+Begin by excavating only that amount of soil and backfill material necessary to remove the tank system from the site while observing for evidence of obvious contamination.
+Once the tank system is removed, removal of any soil more than three feet beyond the tank system, in any direction, will be considered remedial activity and will not require the use of a certified installer, unless the activity involves removal of a containment structure which is providing containment or support for other existing tank systems.

 Obviously contaminated soils must be segregated from soils not suspected to be contaminated during excavation.
 This may be accomplished by visual observation and by field screening the soils as they are excavated using field instruments such as photoionization detectors, flame ionization detectors, portable gas chromatographs and other appropriate field measurement procedures.
-The document "Field Measurements:

-Dependable Data When You Need It," (EPA/530/UST 90/003) prepared for the U.S. Environmental Protection Agency, September 1990, describes a number of analytical field procedures.
+EPA Publication "Field Measurements: Dependable Data When You Need It," (EPA/530/UST-90-003), September 1990, describes a number of analytical field procedures.